particle-iot/docs/src/content/tutorials/projects/maker-kit.md

 <img src="/assets/images/nextbus-alert-scrolling.gif" alt="Next bus alerts scrolling on the OLED screen with a Particle Photon" style="width: 433px;" />

 ### Additional reading: software timer
 If you're interested in how we're able to have scrolling code that runs constantly in our *loop()* function, yet still be able to trigger the webhook every 60 seconds, the reason is that we're using a **software timer**.
 Software timers are hugely powerful because they allow functions to be triggered independently of other code.
-It's possible to do this without a software timer by using *millis()*, but a bonafide software timer makes it much neater.
+It's possible to do this without a software timer by using *millis()*, but a bona fide software timer makes it much neater.

 If you look in the code for this project, you'll see:
 ```